tsmean/backend/README.md

 # Foreword

 This is the backend for the TSMEAN stack.
-I have expanded the definition of the "M" in mean, to mean either "Mongo" or "MySQL".
+I have expanded the definition of the "M" in MEAN, to mean either "Mongo" or "MySQL".
 The backend has an implementation for both databases.
 Which one is used is determined in `properties/..properties.json` file as the